10 tips to win more prizes on Instagram

 3. Find and follow compers

 Checking what other compers do is a great way to find competitions.
 To find other compers, simply click competition hashtags and tap on an entry in the results, then tap the sharer’s username.
 You’ll also see compers commenting on photos and can tap to visit their profile from there – follow them, or save a link to their profile as a browser bookmark.
 If you follow a user, you can ‘get notifications’ every time they post.
 Using the ‘More’ (…) menu at the top of a user’s profile page select ‘get notifications’ – you’ll get a mobile notification when they post a new photo (you can also use this for companies that run regular comps, so you don’t miss out!).
+To see what the people you follow are liking and commenting on, tap the Heart then choose Following.
+If you spot a comper liking lots of photos, you can expect them to be competitions!

 3. Be an active follower